jfcostello/article-summarizer/readme.md

 ### Debugging Tips

--   **Enable Debug Logging:** Increase the log level to `DEBUG` in Celery and other scripts to get more detailed information about the execution flow and potential issues.
+-   **Enable Debug Logging:** Increase the log level to `DEBUG in Celery and other scripts to get more detailed information about the execution flow and potential issues.
 -   **Use a Debugger:** If you encounter complex errors, use a Python debugger like `pdb` or an IDE's debugging tools to step through the code and identify the problem.
 -   **Isolate Components:** Try isolating the problematic task by manually running it with specific inputs.
 This can help narrow down the source of the error.
 -   **Check Dependencies:** Ensure that all required libraries and dependencies are correctly installed and up-to-date.

 If you encounter any persistent issues, consider seeking assistance from the development team or community forums.

+## Testing Environment

+To ensure the reliability and maintainability of the Article Summarization System, a comprehensive testing environment has been set up.
+This environment allows developers to run tests without affecting production data.

+### Setting Up the Testing Environment

+1. **Environment Variables:**
+   - Ensure that you have a `.env.test` file in your project root.
+This file should contain environment variables specific to the testing environment, including:
+     ```plaintext
+     APP_ENV=testing
+     SUPABASE_URL=<your_test_supabase_url>
+     SUPABASE_KEY=<your_test_supabase_key>
+     ```

+2. **Configuration Files:**
+   - The `test_config.yaml` file contains configurations specific to the testing environment.
+Ensure this file is correctly set up with test-specific table names and settings.

+3. **Switching to the Test Environment:**
+   - To run your application or tests in the test environment, set the `APP_ENV` variable to `testing`.
+This can be done in several ways:
+     - **Command Line:**
+       ```bash
+       export APP_ENV=testing
+       ```
+     - **Using `.env.test`:** Ensure your test scripts or CI pipeline loads the `.env.test` file.

+4. **Running Tests:**
+   - Use your preferred test runner (e.g., `pytest`, `unittest`) to execute tests.
+Ensure that the test environment is active by verifying the `APP_ENV` variable.
+   - Example command:
+     ```bash
+     pytest
+     ```

+5. **Isolated Testing:**
+   - The testing environment is fully isolated from production.
+All tests interact with test-specific Supabase tables and configurations, ensuring no impact on production data.

+### Additional Notes

+- **Mocks and Fixtures:** The testing suite uses mocks and fixtures to simulate external dependencies and manage test data setup and teardown.
+- **Continuous Integration:** The testing suite is integrated into the CI pipeline, ensuring that tests are automatically run on commits and pull requests.

+By following these steps, you can effectively use the testing environment to validate the functionality of the Article Summarization System without affecting production data.